-Section 2.1 Use a network pharmacy
+Section 2.1 Use a network pharmacy Ose a network pharmacy

 In most cases, your prescriptions are covered only if they are filled at the plan's network pharmacies.
 (See Section 2.5 for information about when we would cover prescriptions filled at out-of-network pharmacies.)